uwegeercken/datagenerator2/README.md

 ## Yaml configuration for the definition of fields to generate
 The configuration file contains a list of fields/attributes to generate - see the sample yaml files in this repository under: src/main/resources/config.
 Besides this definition it contains other configurable settings of the datagenerator tool.

+The type for each field can be one of following values:
+- category
+- randomstring
+- randomlong
+- randomdouble

+If no type is specified type=category is assumed.

 Sample fields configuration:

     name: Sample 1